boyzoid/mysql-shorts/README.md

-# mysql-shorts
+# MySQL Shorts

-Code used for MySQL Shorts videos.
+This repository contians code and files used in the MySQL Shorts video series.